isyangshu/MambaMIL/README.md

 ```

 ## Results
-Compared to using different hyperparameters for different datasets in the preprint version, in the current version, our MambaMIL can be set with fixed parameters:
+Compared to using different hyperparameter for different datasets in the preprint version, in the current version, our MambaMIL can be set with fixed parameters:
 ```shell
 * LR: 2e-5
 * Layer: 2